andrehe001/aad-coach/TeamGameHub/GameEngine/Readme.md

-# RPSLS Game Hub - Game Engine
+# Team Game Hub - Game Engine
 ##
 * Blackbox, team has **NO** access to source code
 * Deployed into each team environment

-## RPSLSGameHub.GameEngine.Sidecar aka "istio-proxy"
+## TeamGameHub.GameEngine.Sidecar aka "istio-proxy"
 This is a bad sidecard, written by a hacker and was deployed with the help of social engineering.

 It provides an exploit and gives the following possibilties: